24 cm Mörser M 98

-The 24 cm Mörser M 98 was a heavy siege howitzer used by Austria-Hungary during World War I. It was designed to attack modern fortifications, but its short range and ineffective ammunition led to the development of the more deservedly famous 30.5 cm Mörser M 11 and M 16.
+The 24 cm Mörser M 98 was a heavy siege howitzer used by Austria-Hungary during World War I. It was designed to attack modern fortifications, but its short range and ineffective ammunition led to the development of the 30.5 cm Mörser M 11 and M 16.

 History

-Based on a Krupp 1888–1890 design, Skoda developed a new heavy mortar on a middle pivot mounting for testing in 1896.
+Based on a Krupp 1888–1890 design, Škoda Works developed a new heavy mortar on a middle pivot mounting for testing in 1896.
 However, the authorities realised that advancing technology required a newer design using a barrel in a cradle mounted on a hydraulic recoil system.
 While introduced in November 1900, it wasn't quite ready and went through a number of minor improvements.
 One major problem was weak recoil springs that would allow the barrel to slip out of its cradle while elevated.
 Leather and horsehair stoppers could be wedged in the cradle as a short-term fix.
 But the permanent fix had to wait until the M 98/7 version that extended the jacket surrounding the barrel to the muzzle and redesigned the cradle was produced after 1907.

 It was notable as the first weapon with a modern recoil system to see service with the Austro-Hungarian artillery as well as the first design to require motor traction.
 It was broken down into four loads for this purpose.
 Its carriage was mounted on a static firing platform that was jacked up and down onto its prepared bedding.
 It could only be loaded at 0° elevation.